awslabs/aws-well-architected-labs/Reliability/300 - Testing for Resiliency of EC2, RDS, and S3/README.md

 ## Goals:

-* Reduce feear of implementing resiliency testing by providing examples in commong development and scripting languages
+* Reduce fear of implementing resiliency testing by providing examples in commong development and scripting languages
 * Resilience testing of EC2 instances
 * Resilience testing of RDS Multi-AZ instances
 * Resilience testing of S3 objects